thepassle/passle-courses/README.md

 ---
 ```

 I make sure the user is authenticated, and has an active subscription.
-And then I use the route params to dynamically load the corresponding content page: either `<Theory/>` or `<InteractiveExercise/>`.
+Then I use the route params to dynamically load the corresponding content page: either `<Theory/>` containing some markdown or an `<InteractiveExercise/>`.
 I also pass along some additional information about the current lesson, like a `title`, but also some information about the _next_ lesson.

 ![demo](./blog/demo.gif)